sulu/sulu-docs/bundles/admin/javascript-hooks/header.rst

       - contains configuration-properties about the toolbar
     * - toolbar.buttons
       - Object
       - an object of sulu-buttons.
-For the documentation on sulu-buttons have a look :doc:`here </bundles/admin/sulu-buttons>`.
+For the documentation on sulu-buttons have a look :doc:`/bundles/admin/sulu-buttons`.
     * - toolbar.options
       - Object
       - an object of options to pass to the husky-toolbar-component